tdpreece/TestObjectBuilderCsharp/README.md

 * Reference TestObjectBuilder project from the project that contains your unit tests.

 # Background
-I liked Nat Pryce's Test Data Builders (http://www.natpryce.com/articles/000714.html) for instantiating classes in unit tests, however, I didn't like writing a builder for each class.
+I like Nat Pryce's Test Data Builders (http://www.natpryce.com/articles/000714.html) for instantiating classes in unit tests, however, I don't like writing a builder for each class.

 Consider the following class,